← Math & statistics

 Probability Simulator — coin, dice, roulette (theory vs empirical)

-Fix the RNG seed, run coin, weighted dice, and roulette experiments, and watch theory vs empirical tallies, Wilson intervals, convergence bands, and How it's calculated steps update in real time.
+Fix the RNG seed and run coin, weighted dice, or roulette experiments.
+Watch theory vs empirical results, confidence intervals, convergence bands, and step logs update in real time.

-Choose among coin flips with custom p(Heads), weighted six-sided dice, or European/American roulette bets.
-The simulator compares theory and empirical ratios, shows Wilson 95% confidence intervals for binary outcomes, tracks running convergence, and records the exact steps it takes so you can explain them back to the class.
+Choose coin flips with custom p(Heads), weighted six-sided dice, or European/American roulette bets.
+The simulator compares theory and empirical ratios, shows Wilson 95% intervals for binary outcomes, tracks convergence, and records each calculation step.

 Controls